ysyk2021/understanding-the-legal-and-regulatory-landscape-of-compensation-management/src/chapter-4-2.md

-with Minimum Wage and Overtime Laws
+Compliance with Minimum Wage and Overtime Laws
 =========================================================

 In any compensation management strategy, it is crucial for organizations to comply with minimum wage and overtime laws to ensure fair and lawful treatment of their employees.
 This chapter will provide an overview of the legal requirements related to minimum wage and overtime, and discuss the implications for compensation management.
 By understanding these laws and their implications, organizations can safeguard against potential legal issues and maintain a compliant and ethical work environment.